 Class 1: Explosives

-The danger of explosives is pretty self-explanatory – they can explode.
-Class 1 goods are products that possess the ability to alight or detonate during a chemical reaction.
+Class 1 goods are explosives - products that possess the ability to alight or detonate during a chemical reaction.
+Explosives are dangerous because they have molecules designed to rapidly change their state, which is usually a solid state into a very hot gas.
 There are 6 sub-divisions of explosives, which relate to the product's behaviour when initiated.

-- Division 1.1: Substances and articles which have a mass explosion hazard
+- 1.1: Substances and articles which have a mass explosion hazard

-- Division 1.2: Substances and articles which have a projection hazard but not a mass explosion hazard
+- 1.2: Substances and articles which have a projection hazard but not a mass explosion hazard

-- Division 1.5: Very insensitive substances which have a mass explosion hazard
+- 1.5: Very insensitive substances which have a mass explosion hazard

-- Division 1.6: Extremely insensitive articles which do not have a mass explosion hazard
+- 1.6: Extremely insensitive articles which do not have a mass explosion hazard

 Class 2: Gases